jmau949/acorn-pups-infra-api/docs/DEPENDENCIES.md

 ---
 ## 4. How to know if a package is already in the runtime

+DO NOT USE AWS SDK V3 FROM RUNTIME DUE TO UPDATES/DOWNTIME, IMPORT AS LAYER

 The managed Node.js runtimes are intentionally minimal.
 As of mid-2025 they contain:

 * The **Node.js standard library** (built-ins such as `fs`, `path`, `crypto`, …)